Skip to main content

 import rollupCppjsPlugin from '@cpp.js/plugin-rollup';

-import fs from 'fs';
+import fs from 'node:fs';

-const viteCppjsPlugin = (options, _compiler) => {
+const viteCppjsPlugin = (options) => {

 let isServe = false;

-const headerRegex = new RegExp(`\\.(${compiler.config.ext.header.join('|')})$`);
+const headerRegex = new RegExp(`\\.(${state.config.ext.header.join('|')})$`);

-const sourceRegex = new RegExp(`\\.(${compiler.config.ext.source.join('|')})$`);
+const sourceRegex = new RegExp(`\\.(${state.config.ext.source.join('|')})$`);

 return [

-rollupCppjsPlugin(options, compiler),
+rollupCppjsPlugin(options, bridges),

 {